-Option B would likely have significant economic impacts on vessels that operate solely as carrier vessels because they would no longer be allowed to participate in the Area 1A fishery.
+Option B would likely have significant economic impacts on vessels that operate solely as carrier vessels.
 The PDT has concerns with the traceability of Option C because carrier vessels do not report catch on its Federal Vessel Trip Reports.
 Option C would require New Hampshire and Massachusetts to develop a reporting mechanism for harvesters to report transfers at sea and/or develop a carrier permit.